target/winnaker/README.md

 	- `./login.png`
 	- `./stage1.png`
 - Any error will result in a non-zero code to the system.
-- Error screenshots will be timestaped.
+- Error screenshots will be timestamped.

 ## Screenshots